 The difficulty with this type of injury is that the jury can’t see it.
 Often, soft tissue damage will not be seen on X-ray or MRIs which makes it easy for the insurance company to argue that there is no injury at all.
-While your doctors will testify that just because it isn’t shown on an image doesn’t mean that it is not there, a jury is hard pressed to believe what they cannot see for themselves.
-This is why broken bones cases are easier to prove than soft tissue cases.
+While your doctors will testify that just because it isn’t shown on an image doesn’t mean that it is not there, a jury is hard-pressed to believe what they cannot see for themselves.
+This is why broken bone cases are easier to prove than soft tissue cases.

 Alternatively, the insurance company may argue that there was an actual injury but that your injury healed after 4-6 (maybe 8) weeks as many soft tissue injuries do.
 The insurance company will hire a doctor to come and testify that you should have been better within that timeframe and that if you were not better by then, you must have contributed to the long recovery.

 There are several things that many personal injury victims do that play into one of these narratives spun by the insurance company.
-For example, many people think that they don’t need to got to the doctor for their neck and back pain because eventually it will go away.
+For example, many people think that they don’t need to go to the doctor for their neck and back pain because eventually, it will go away.
 Others think that, well, it isn’t that bad and it certainly won’t get any worse over time.
 We know this to be wrong as everything continues to degrade over time, including our bodies.

 So what can you do to take your soft tissue injury case to the next level?

-- Get treatment for your injuries up front.
+- Get treatment for your injuries upfront.
 You should go to the emergency room after the wreck to get checked out.